asyncapi/modelina/docs/contributing.md

 1. Rename the following [package configuration](https://github.com/asyncapi/modelina/blob/1e71b3b2cab6bc2c277001fcafe7e1b8ed175ce9/examples/TEMPLATE/package.json#L2) to the same name as the directory.
 1. Adapt the [source code example](https://github.com/asyncapi/modelina/blob/1e71b3b2cab6bc2c277001fcafe7e1b8ed175ce9/examples/TEMPLATE/index.ts) to reflect the use-case.
 1. Adapt the [testing file](https://github.com/asyncapi/modelina/blob/1e71b3b2cab6bc2c277001fcafe7e1b8ed175ce9/examples/TEMPLATE/index.spec.ts#L4) to the use-case.
 In most cases it would be as simple as changing the title of the test, nothing else.
+1. Add the your example to the overall list of [examples](https://github.com/asyncapi/modelina/blob/master/examples/README.md).

 Aaaand you are done :tada:

 ## FAQ
 Below is some further information about different corners of contributing.